TACC/Core-CMS/README.md

 <details><summary>Footnotes</summary>

-\* A file with a higher precedence value overrides one of a lower value.
+\* This is a "Precedence" column.
+A file with a higher precedence value overrides one of a lower value.

 † Example (from project root): `ln -s ../taccsite_custom/name-of-project/settings_custom.py taccsite_cms/settings_custom.py`‡